Committees

 Example canvassing email:

-You are among the most highly cited, and well respected leaders in the field of biological physics/biophysics.
-It will be my honor to work with a nominator to prepare a packet for nominating you for the Delbruck Prize 2023.
+As Chair of the Division of Biological Physics of the American Physical Society, I am writing to suggest that you may be a strong candidate for the APS Max Delbruck Prize in Biological Physics, which recognizes and encourages outstanding achievement in biological physics research.
+You are among the most highly cited and well respected leaders in our field and it would be my honor to work with a nominator to prepare a packet for nominating you for this award.
 The instructions for preparing a nomination packet can be found below.
 The deadline is June 1st.
 Please let me know if you have more questions for me or questions about the selection process of the Delbruck Prize.
-If you wish, please provide the contact information of a nominator whom I can further reach out to https://www.aps.org/programs/honors/prizes/delbruck.cfm
+If you wish, please provide the contact information of a nominator whom I can further reach out to.

 Sincerely,